rpakdel/arduino-ws2812-processing-beat-detect-rf24/README.md

 # Software

 * Beat detection is done on PC via Processing minim module
-* Beats and colors are passed to Arduino via Serial encoded bits (slow and really hard to do.
-Not recommended)
+* Beats and colors are passed to Arduino